asungur/LS_backend/ls180/study_notes.md

     1. Data type
     2. `NOT NULL` constraint
     3. `CHECK` constraint
+  * A Subquery or Nested query refers to a query placed within another query
+    ```sql
+    SELECT *.col1 FROM table_1
+    WHERE table_1.id IN (SELECT table_2.id FROM table_2);
+    ```
+  It is quite common that instead of `JOIN`s we can use subqueries.
+Keeping the computational cost in mind, there are multiple ways to query the same information since SQL is a declerative language where we specify what operations needs to be done, not how to do it.

 * ### Describe what a sequence is and what they are used for.
   * **Sequence** is a relation that generates auto-incrementing numbers.
 It achieves this by remembering the last number that it is generated.